marcosraimondi1/milkv-duo-dev-apps/README.md

 # Milkv Duo Application Development Setup
-Userspace application that run on embedded linux for milkv duo boards.
+Userspace applications that run on embedded linux for milkv duo boards.

 ## Build
 1. Clone the repo: